 How has your opinion of Jason changed since reading the first MLH book?

-In The Aftermath, we see jason make a great change in his life as compared to the way he was in the first book.
+In The Aftermath, we see Jason make a great change in his life as compared to the way he was in the first book.
 I think that this change is certainly inspiring, as he makes the great but challenging switch from constantly partying and bullying peers to working on being kind and considerate, stopping his constant drug abuse, and turning to other outlets of happiness in his life.
-This change couldn’t have been easy, given both him and his older brothers have a certain “party animal” reputation to uphold, but he truly recognized that what he was doing was bad for him, both in the short turn and in the long run, and simply started from there.
-This is extremely inspiring and has made me see jason as a good example and role model for teens going through similar things.
+This change couldn’t have been easy, given both him and his older brothers have a certain “party animal” reputation to uphold, but he truly recognized that what he was doing was bad for him, both in the short term and in the long run, and simply started from there.
+This is extremely inspiring and has made me see Jason as a good example and role model for teens going through similar experiences.

 Who do you think could benefit from reading this book and why?

 I think that there are many different people who could benefit from reading this book.
 I think that kids similar to Jason, who want to make a big switch in their lives, can use him as inspiration for their lifestyle change and reaffirmation that anything is possible and reputations and popularity are insignificant if it means acting dangerously.
 I believe that people who have friends like Jason could benefit from reading this book, because it can be a good example of how to be supportive in helping your friend through these difficult times.

 What message does this book send to readers?

 This book sends the message that anybody, regardless of reputation, can change, as long as they recognize what they are doing and are willing to do so.
 Although Jason did have a strong bad boy reputation, he saw the light and knew what was good for him and what he wanted to do.
 With the help of his supportive friends, like Chris, he makes a change that many might have thought impossible at the beginning of the book.
 People can impress you, you just have to give them the time and patience they deserve to make a significant change.